theZFJ/theZFJ.github.io/content/about.md

 Its personnel choose to run it for fun.
 It hasn't crashed and burned *yet*, so that's a good sign.

-Editor-in-chief Wu decided to create it after his [COVID-19 article was censored](https://www.zfjnews.com/jan2022censorshipincident/).
+Editor-in-chief Wu decided to create it after his [COVID-19 article was censored in January 2022](https://www.zfjnews.com/jan2022censorshipincident/).
 [Its first article](https://www.zfjnews.com/science-and-technology/2023/66-chance-world-exceeds-warming-threshold-before-2027/) was published on May 18, 2023.

 The *ZFJ* operates independently of any school authorities and is neither affiliated with nor endorsed by any of them.

-Any opinions expressed are of their respective writers and not the *ZFJ*.
+Any opinions expressed are of their respective writers and not *The ZFJ*.

 ## Contact